 But you don’t look sick: Invisible Disabilities

 There is an unfortunate stigma on many diseases that are painful and debilitating leaving us no longer able to work or to participate in what was once a “normal” and active life.
-Some may not show any outward signs of illness.
+Some may not show any outward visible signs of illness.
 These are referred to as invisible disabilities.
 There are many such diseases that can fit into this category: Lupus, Rheumatoid Arthritis, MCTD, and Myositis, to name just a few.
 Many of us tend to look healthy at first, but in no way does that mean we are not sick.
-“But you don’t look sick” can be a statement that is a setback for many of us when trying to get a diagnosis and can be hurtful.
+“But you don’t look sick” is a statement that is a setback for many of us when trying to get a diagnosis, not to mention it can be hurtful.

 When I became ill in 2003 my main complaints were pain, weakness, fevers, and fatigue.
-Could these symptoms be more vague?
-These lasted for about two weeks before I lost use of my legs, collapsing on my parents porch one afternoon, unable to do move.
+Could these symptoms be vaguer?
+These lasted for about two weeks before I lost the use of my legs, collapsing on my parent’s porch one afternoon, unable to do move.
 I knew then my life would never be the same.

 After much thought and exhausted from the travels, we decided to see a local Rheumatologist who had been a part of my initial stay at my local hospital.
 We figured we would see him outside of the hospital setting and relay to him my lack of progress and inability to find a diagnosis.
 It was a good thing we did, too!
 His first words were what finally gave me hope and eventually a diagnosis.
 He said, “Has anyone ever ordered a muscle biopsy?”
 Instantly it made perfect sense.
 I was having muscle pain and weakness and while other doctors had performed biopsies on pretty much everything else, they had done so with my muscles